gabrielfelipedy/Computer-Science-Unifap/README.md

 ## Goals 🏁

-In this repository, I have been uploading all the important things to that people cousing Computer Science
+In this repository, I have been uploading all the important things to whom is studying Computer Science

 The subjects are sorted by semester.